 Some years back I rediscovered the passion for the epic ride.
 So much so that I made them the focus of my training, racing & free time.
 If you want my attention you better be on two wheels.
 Oddly enough, in all the years I lived, trained and raced in Durango most of my riding was done solo.
 Durango has got a quiver of strong riders, yet it always seemed to me that if it wasn’t labeled by USCF, NORBA, or collegiate racing it just didn’t make the radar.
 This applies to my HealthFX teammates – we’d get together maybe once/summer for a longish ride, but not epic by my standards.

-Imagine my surprise at the evolving riding inclinations of
+Imagine my surprise at the evolving riding inclinations of Miles

 Since I’ve left Durango, they’ve been having fun for long periods in the back country.
 They are fast too.
 They finished 1-2 at the Durango 100, a race that always involves 10+ hours of riding, 18k’ climbing, nosebleed elevation and monsoons.
 A couple days ago Miles shot me an email of a description of their ride from Molas pass to town on the Colorado Trail, along with 40+ pics.
 His excitement for the experience was obvious; not only does it come through his words, but pics as well.
 There were some places he had to take 3-4 pics, trying to capture the moment he was experiencing at the time.

 His account is just too good not to share with the world.
-I haven't asked permission, but he knows where good stuff he sends me is likely to end up :) Fellas, great ride & story.
-Maybe you should
+I haven’t asked permission, but he knows where good stuff he sends me is likely to end up :) Fellas, great ride & story.
+Maybe you should start thinking about this for next year?

 We had an epic adventure yesterday while attempting to ride Molas Pass to Durango in one day!